Our Connecticut Travel Guide

 Connecticut is known for playing a significant role in the development of the U.S and being the birthplace of many American inventions such as the Polaroid camera, helicopter, and color television.
 In addition, Connecticut’s oldest operating newspaper, The Hartford Courant, played a pivotal role in amplifying the Northern cause during the 1860s.

 Find your adventure!
 Organized by city name…

 Mystic Aquarium has many indoor and outdoor exhibits, beluga whales, Sharks Touch Habitat, and a Stingray Touch Pool.
 In the Discover Long Island Sound exhibit, you can touch a starfish.
 By booking a penguin encounter, you will be able to have some quality time with the world’s most adorable birds.
-Foxwoods Marine Center has the California Sea Lion Show, which is quite popular among families.
+Foxwoods Marine Center has the California Sea Lion Show, which is quite popular among families for this Connecticut attraction.

 Gillette Castle State Park